-The 16th Conference of the Parties to the UNFCCC adopted the Cancun Agreements in December 2010, with major impact on the modalities for developing countries on REDD+ and MRV aspects.
-The decision 1/CP.16 of the Cancun Agreement requests developing country Parties aiming to undertake REDD+ activities to develop a robust and transparent national forest monitoring system for the monitoring and reporting of the REDD+ activities, as well as a system for providing information on how the safeguards are being addressed and respected throughout the implementation of the REDD+ activities while respecting sovereignty (Box 1).
+The UNFCCC's 16^{th} Conference of the Parties adopted the Cancun Agreements in December 2010, with major impact on the modalities for developing countries on REDD+ and Monitoring and MRV aspects.
+The decision 1/CP.16 of the Cancun Agreement requests developing country Parties aiming to undertake REDD+ activities in a phased approach in order to achieve a robust and transparent national forest monitoring system for the monitoring and reporting of the REDD+ activities, as well as a system for providing information on how the safeguards are being addressed and respected throughout the implementation of the REDD+ activities while respecting sovereignty (Box 1).

 Box 1.
-Basic requirements for the national forest monitoring system • Be operational.
-Wall-to-wall coverage with sampling approach to assess historical deforestation and forest degradation rate; • Temporal Frequency: bi-annual assessment; • Multi-users: to allow management of data, interpretation and dissemination at national and stat level and considering the paragraph 71.c. of the Cancun Agreements .
-Allow effective monitoring and actions to reduce negative impacts on the forest cover.
-Near real-time monitoring system can be developed through medium resolution; • Detect land use changes (changes among different land uses categories) and forest canopy change in forest land remaining forest land; • Transparent: allowing the participation, validation and verification of all relevant stakeholders.
-Provide information on the safeguards when possible
+Basic requirements for the national forest monitoring system

+- Phased approach: there are three phases, starting with a readiness phase, followed by a second phase where result based activities will be implemented by predictable funding and finally the full MRV system in phase three with payments for verified performance; - Be operational.
+Wall-to-wall coverage with sampling approach to assess historical deforestation and forest degradation rate; - Temporal Frequency: bi-annual assessment; - Multi-users: to allow management of data, interpretation and dissemination at national and state level and considering the paragraph 71.c. of the Cancun Agreements. - Allow effective monitoring and actions to reduce negative impacts on the forest cover.
+Near real-time monitoring system can be developed through medium resolution; - Detect land use changes (changes among different land uses categories) and forest canopy changes in forest land remaining forest land; - Transparent: allowing the participation, validation and verification of all relevant stakeholders. - Provide information on the safeguards when possible.